In this article, we’ll discuss who can file motion for summary judgment and how the whole process plays out in court. Keep reading to learn more.

 Get Legal Help with Filing a Summary Judgment Motion Today

-At the Law Offices of Kretzer and Volberding P.C., our litigation attorneys are well-versed in the procedures for summary judgment and know precisely when to move for summary judgment.
+At the Law Offices of Seth Kretzer, our litigation attorneys are well-versed in the procedures for summary judgment and know precisely when to move for summary judgment.
 Our Texas judgment collection attorneys fully understand how the process works and will do everything in their power to help you.
-Contact attorneys Seth Kretzer and James Volberding today through our website or phone at 713-775-3050 to get started.
+Contact attorney Seth Kretzer today through our website or phone at 713-775-3050 to get started.